-Racism, Discrimination and fight against "extremism" in contemporary Russia.
-Alternative Report on the Implementation of the UN Convention on the Elimination of All Forms of Racial Discrimination By the Russian Federation.
+Racism, Discrimination and Fight Against "Extremism" in Contemporary Russia and its Controlled Territories.
+Alternative Report of the ADC Memorial, CrimeaSOS, SOVA Center, together with FIDH (International Federation for Human Rights) on the Implementation of the UN Convention on the Elimination of All Forms of Racial Discrimination By the Russian Federation.
 For the 93rd Session of the UN CERD.
 July 31 - August 11, 2017.